INDIANA HARLAN REUNION DRAWS A BIG CROWD

 He talked about historical records available for genealogical research into our Quaker ancestors.
 Quaker graveyards frequently lack headstones or have headstones with very little information, so Quaker histories and periodicals from the individual societies are very helpful sources.

-house owned by Levi Coffin, one of a number of Quakers who sheltered runaway
+also toured a house owned by Levi Coffin, one of a number of Quakers

-by Diana Wells.
-They displayed some of their family history posters afterwards.
+Diana Wells.
+They displayed some of their family history posters

 Overnight guests stayed at the Norwich Center Lodge or a nearby motel.
 Meals together Friday and Saturday nights rounded out the reunion activity.